DataDog/KubeHound/docs/user-guide/common-operations.md

 [![](../images/kubehound-local-commands.png)](../images/kubehound-local-commands.png)

 !!!
 Note
-    if you want to skip the interactive mode, you can provide `-y` or `--non-interactive` to skil the cluster confirmation.
+    if you want to skip the interactive mode, you can provide `-y` or `--non-interactive` to skip the cluster confirmation.

 ## Backend